-This Indian butter chicken with warm basmati rice may just be one of the best chicken recipes you’ll ever have.
+This Indian butter chicken with warm basmati rice may just be one of the best chicken recipes you’ll ever make.
 Juicy chicken thighs are marinated in a deliciously spiced yogurt blend, then sauteed and simmered in a rich and creamy curry sauce that’s ridiculously good.

 - Spices: Both the marinade and the sauce use similar spices, including Kashmiri red chili powder and garam masala (see note on chili powder below).
-Additionally, the chicken marinade includes ground turmeric and the curry sauce includes ground coriander and cumin.
+Additionally, the chicken marinade includes ground turmeric, and the curry sauce includes ground coriander and cumin.

 - Yogurt: I’m using Greek yogurt for this recipe, but any plain yogurt (even dairy-free yogurt) works as well.
 Just make sure to use full-fat yogurt for creamy, flavorful, and tangy chicken.